FROM OUR UNITED METHODIST BOOK OF DISCIPLINE 2016:

 Algoma Boulevard UMC – Oshkosh

-First UMC of Whitewater – Whitewater
+First UMC – Whitewater

 Delavan UMC – Delavan